 Figure 3 - Microsoft TCP Properties

-the -n operand specifies that you must send two ICMP echo requests.
+In the example shown in Figure 4, note that the -n operand specifies that you must send two ICMP echo requests.
 The -l operand specifies a packet size of 1500 bytes.

 In this example, both echo requests are successful, and indicate IP connectivity to the Ethernet address 220.127.116.11 assigned to the Ethernet interface of the TCC card.

 Figure 4 - Use the ping Command

 If the ping command is unsuccessful, the ICMP echo requests time out, and indicate that the destination host is unreachable.
 The example in Figure 5 depicts the results of a ping command that failed.